ebelinski/swiftly/_guides/async-await.md

 ### Use `Task` outside of an async context

-Unless an `async` function is being called from another `async` function, it must be wrapped in a `Task`:
+Calling an `async` function from a synchronous context requires must be done in a `Task`, which ironicallly uses a closure:

 ```swift
 Task {